-- Hospital school: a special school within a hospital setting where education is provided to - give continuity whilst the child is receiving treatment - Home tuition: many LAs have home tuition services that act as a communication channel - between schools and students on occasions - Where students are too ill to attend school and are receiving specialist medical treatment. - Medical PRUs: these are LA establishments that provide education for children unable to - attend their registered school due to their medical needs.
+- Hospital school: a special school within a hospital setting where education is provided to - give continuity whilst the child is receiving treatment - The school's EBSA tutoring provision, or with assistance of the LA, Home tuition: many LAs have home tuition services that act as a communication channel between schools and students on occasions where students are too ill to attend school and are receiving specialist medical treatment. - Medical PRUs: these are LA establishments that provide education for children unable to attend their registered school due to their medical needs.